-Epidemiological studies, particularly those like EPIC following such large populations, can offer tremendous insight into critical public health questions, such as what should and shouldn’t eat to minimize our risk of falling prey to the epidemics of chronic disease currently plaguing the world.
-But the gold standard is an interventional study, where you put people on a certain diet and track what happens.
+Epidemiological studies, particularly those like EPIC, following such large populations, can offer tremendous insight into critical public health questions— such as what we should eat, what we shouldn’t eat, to minimize our risk of falling prey to the epidemics of chronic disease currently plaguing the world.
+But the gold standard is the interventional study, where you put people on a certain diet, and track what happens.

-But increasingly we’re seeing evidence that to see big changes in our health, we need to see achieve big changes in our diet.
-Like with the cholesterol.
-You want to lower your risk, sure you can tweak, but if you want to eliminate your risk, or reverse the disease you have you really have to take healthy eating seriously.
-But how are you going to get people to commit to a healthy diet?
-Tell them the bible told them to.
+But, increasingly, there’s building evidence that to achieve big changes in our health, we need to achieve big changes in our diet.
+Moderation kills.
+Like with cholesterol, right?
+You want to lower your risk?
+Sure, you can tweak.
+But, if you want to eliminate your risk, or reverse the disease, you really have to take healthy eating seriously.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.